jsiek/arete/README.md

 <definition_list> ::=   | <definition> <definition_list>
 ```

-Program execution begins with a call to the function named `main` with
+Program execution begins with invoking `declare` on every definition.
+For most definitions, this allocates an empty cell in memory and
+associates the name of the definition with its address.
+Exceptions to
+this behavior are discussed with the description of the particular
+kind of definition.
+The purpose of this first phase is to enable
+recursive definitions.

+Execution then proceeds to interpret each definition by invoking its
+`step` method.
+We discuss what `step` does for each kind of definition
+below.

+Once all the definitions have been interpreted, the machine calls the
-no arguments.
-Once the execution of `main` is finished, the program
+function named `main` with no arguments.
+Once the execution of `main`
-exits with the return value of `main` provided memory is empty.
-If
+is finished, the program exits with the return value of `main`,
-memory is non-empty, then the program halts with an error.
-If there
+provided memory is empty.
+If memory is non-empty, then the program
-is no such `main` function, the program halts with an error.
+halts with an error.
+If there is no such `main` function, the program
+halts with an error.

 ## <a name="auxiliary"></a>Auxiliary Syntax